 Note: Cortana is the Windows 10 help feature that includes both the contents of the PC and the Internet.
-You can use Cortana to search for an application it is not available at this time, but you will be able to do on your computer from the PRC.
+You can use Cortana to search for an application or data file but it is not available in the PRC Windows 10 environment at this time, but you will be able to do on your computer from the PRC.
 Try it at home!

-9. Shutdown Windows
+9. Shutdown Windows when using the Azure Server